highcharts/connectors-morningstar/docs/connectors/morningstar/security-compare.md

 ### Column Names

-Columns are named based on the values they represent, followed by their respective security ID (MSID), for example: `TrailingPerformance_TimePeriod_F0GBR050DD`.
+Columns are named based on the values they represent, followed by their respective security ID (MSID), for example: `Nav_DayEnd_TimePeriod_F0GBR050DD`.
 This naming convention distinguishes the columns and enables quick comparison when inspecting the table.
 Below is an example of how the columns may be used in practice.

 #### Security Compare Types

-You can specify the type of data to retrieve by using the `type` option in the connector.
+You can specify the type of data to retrieve by using an array of types: `converters: ['AssetAllocations', 'RegionalExposure']` in the connector.
 The following types are available:

-- **TrailingPerformance** (default)
+- **TrailingPerformance**
 - **AssetAllocations**
 - **RegionalExposure**
 - **GlobalStockSectorBreakdown**